Sexual and Gender-Based Harassment and Misconduct Policy

 The University encourages any individual who has been affected by sexual harassment or misconduct to immediately report the incident or incidents giving rise to such concerns.
 This policy provides several reporting options.
 For emergencies, the University encourages all individuals to call 911 or the Drexel University Public Safety Department at (215) 895-2222.

-The University will respond promptly and equitably to all allegations of sexual harassment or misconduct and will take all appropriate steps to eliminate the harassment or misconduct, prevent its recurrence and address its effects.
-The University provides supports and resources to students, faculty and professional staff to address concerns related to sex discrimination and has appointed a Title IX Coordinator, Michele Rovinsky-Mayer, to coordinate its compliance with Title IX and serve as a resource to Drexel Community members.
-See the University’s Title IX Resource page on the Office of Equality and Diversity's website for more information.
+The University will respond promptly and equitably to all allegations of sexual or gender-based harassment or misconduct and will take all appropriate steps to eliminate the harassment or misconduct, prevent its recurrence and address its effects.
+The University provides supports and resources to students, faculty and professional staff to address concerns related to sex or gender-based discrimination and has appointed a Title IX Coordinator, Michele Rovinsky-Mayer, to coordinate its compliance with Title IX and serve as a resource to Drexel Community members.
+See the University’s Title IX Resource page at http://www.drexel.edu/titleix.

 The University will provide interim measures to address individual safety and well-being, provide an adequate and reliable investigation, fair adjudicatory and resolution processes, and take remedial and corrective action when it is determined that a violation has occurred.
 At each of these stages, the University is committed to maintaining fairness for all parties and to balancing the needs and interests of the individuals involved with the safety of the community as a whole.

-Retaliation in any form will not be tolerated against an individual who, in good faith, makes a report with the University or participates in an investigation of any such report.
+Retaliation in any form will not be tolerated against an individual who makes a report with the University or participates in an investigation of any such report.

 The University adheres to all federal, state and local requirements for intervention, crime reporting and privacy provisions related to sexual misconduct.